IBERIAN LYNX & LA MANCHA

 The price includes

-• Ground transport from Madrid airport in modern, fully seat-belted, air conditioned 9-seat vehicle
+- Ground transport from Madrid airport in fully seat-belted, air conditioned 9-seat vehicle

-• All meals inc breakfast, fantastic “tapas-raciones” lunches and evening meals + red wine in a moderate consumption
+- All meals inc breakfast, fantastic “tapas-raciones” lunches and evening meals + mineral water from lunch on day 1 to lunch on day 7

 Price doesn’t include